-Henry James’ The Turn of the Screw may have been published over a century ago, but aside the eeriness of the ghost story, a more literary critical point lies underneath.
-The principal narrator of the book, the governess, starts off as sounding as more than adequate as a narrator.
-As the story proceeds, however, one finds her story less believable and her narration unreliable as she recalls her tale.
+Henry James’ The Turn of the Screw may have been published over a century ago, but aside the eeriness of the infamous ghost story, a more literary critical point lies underneath.
+The principal narrator of the book, the governess, starts off more than adequate as a narrator; as the story proceeds, however, one finds her story less believable and her narration unreliable as she recalls her tale.

 Take well-loved Canadian PM Justin Trudeau.
-I liked him; for a start, almost every article I read was saying how much of a hero he was compared to President Donald Trump – and I believed it blindly until I was fortunate to come across this article by the Guardian.
-Trudeau, as far as I’m aware, is not a racist or sexist (so far) – but like Trump, he’ll do what he thinks is best for his country.
-In this case I profoundly disagree selling barrells of oil is best for his country.
-I don’t hate him, but I don’t see him as a saviour for the West as beforehand.
+I liked him: for a start, almost every article I read was saying how much of a hero he was compared to President Donald Trump – and I believed it blindly until I was fortunate to come across this article by the Guardian.
+Trudeau, as far as I’m aware, is not a racist or sexist (so far), but like Trump he’ll do what he thinks is best for his country.
+In this case, I profoundly disagree selling barrells of oil is best for Canada; I don’t hate him, but I don’t see him as a saviour for the West as beforehand.

 If it wasn’t for that article, I would have continued to buy the wonderful portrayals of Trudeau and how he could do no wrong.
 Of course, I don’t feel as strongly against him as the author of the article does (I watched the video of Trudeau and he did say he would sell the oil ‘safely’ and ‘sustainably’ – how he will do this I don’t know).

-This brought me to think about how, if we feel so strongly for or against something, we will take on almost any article that supports or believes it.
-Countless articles link to videos or paraphrase what people said, and before you know it bloody battles are being fought on the well known battlegrounds of Facebook comments, with as much as half of people not even watching the original video or reading the original article or quote.
+However, this brought me to think about how, if we feel so strongly for or against something we will take on almost any article that supports or believes it.
+Countless articles link to videos or paraphrase what people said, and before you know it bloody battles are being fought on the well known battlegrounds of Facebook comments, with as much as half of people not even watching the original video or reading the original article and/or quote.
 Why?